ciceroOslo/ciceroscm/README.md

 * nystart - the start year of the run
 * nyend - the end year of the run
 * emstart - the year to start the run with emissions
+* idtm - optional parameter to tune the number of subyearly steps in the concentrations_emissions_handler.
+Default is 24.
+Should probably not be the first parameter you want to start playing with.
 * sunvolc - an optional parameter to include solar an volcanic forcing.
 If included and equal to 1 a set of such forcing series will be included.
 Eventually, support for giving a custom set of solar and volcanic forcing files might be added.
 * gaspamfile - path to file of gases to include with units, forcing factors etc (mandatory).
 * concentrations_file - path to file with concentrations time series (mandatory if not forcing run)